Ex-AOL, Yahoo executive appointed Ripple CEO

-NEW YORK U.S.-based financial technology start-up Ripple announced on Tuesday its Chief Executive Officer Chris Larsen has decided to step down and will become the company's executive chair.
+NEW YORK (Reuters) - U.S.-based financial technology start-up Ripple announced on Tuesday its Chief Executive Officer Chris Larsen has decided to step down and will become the company's executive chair.

 Larsen said Brad Garlinghouse, the firm's current chief operating officer, will become the new CEO effective Jan.
 1.